• Skip to main content

 White space is like silence – just because it exists, it doesn’t need to be filled.

-White space in web design (aka negative space) makes the difference between a layout that’s ordered and easy to comprehend versus a headache.
+White space in web design makes the difference between a layout that’s ordered and easy to comprehend versus fatigue and headaches.

 Buttons, links, text, and other media all need room to breath.
 The spacing between them improves overall composition and forms the overall “picture” and general experience.